Debt Collection Agency Turkey: A Creditor's Jurisdiction Map

 Can overseas creditors use ilamsiz takip directly?

 Yes.
 Procedure is available to any creditor against a Turkish debtor.
-Turkish counsel is required for court work and is advisable for icra dairesi filings to handle Turkish-language service and local practice.
+Turkish counsel is required for court work and is advisable for icra dairesi filings.
 Documentation should be translated into Turkish by a sworn translator (yeminli tercuman) for court use.

 A Turkish commercial debt past 60 days is prime ilamsiz takip territory, especially where the 7-day objection window can be tested against debtor cash position.
 Place a case for assessment within one business day.